 FMST 001 Introduction to Film and Media Studies

 FMST 020 Critical Theories of Film and Media

 FMST 090 Senior Capstone

 1 course that offers historical depth in a national or transnational cinema tradition (generally: any class numbered 50-60, FMST 21, FMST 22, or approved abroad courses).

 Remaining courses and seminars should be selected to achieve breadth and depth in the discipline and balance between critical studies and production courses.
-Courses in a major may include no more than three approved credits drawn from film and media offerings at Bryn Mawr, Haverford, or the University of Pennsylvania; courses in the discipline taken abroad or at other U.S. institutions; or approved offerings from other Swarthmore departments and programs.
+Courses in a major may include no more than four approved credits drawn from film and media offerings at Bryn Mawr, Haverford, or the University of Pennsylvania; courses in the discipline taken abroad or at other U.S. institutions; or approved offerings from other Swarthmore departments and programs.

 Students may add a minor in Film and Media Studies to any major.

 All minors must take a minimum of 5 credits, which may be selected from the courses and seminars listed or from approved courses taken abroad, at Bryn Mawr, Haverford, or University of Pennsylvania.
 The 5 credits must include FMST 001: Introduction to Film and Media Studies and FMST 090: Capstone, normally taken in the senior year.
 No more than two credits taken outside FMST can be counted toward the minor.

 To be admitted to the minor, students must have satisfactorily completed one film and media studies course.